 New Paltz allows students to withdraw from courses between the 3rd and 9th weeks of every semester (the exact dates are listed in the academic calendar).
-During this period, when a student decides to drop a course from his or her schedule, the student needs to complete a form and pay a $20 fee.
+During this period, when a student decides to drop a course from his or her schedule, the student needs to complete the Course Withdrawal form and pay a $20 fee.
 The course remains on the transcript, but a "W" is listed rather than a letter grade.
 The form requires the signature of the instructor and, in the case of undergraduates, the signature of the advisor.
 We require these signatures in order to make sure the student is making an informed choice.

 Withdrawing from a course is often the appropriate action for students, but they do need to keep the above issues in mind when making the decision.
 And sometimes, having the conversation can be as important and helpful to the student's overall development as is the final decision.

 Because faculty members are not aware that a student is taking a course under the S/U option, they submit the letter grade earned by the student to the Records office.
 The 4 credit per semester/12 credit per undergraduate career S/U limit holds whether the student retains the S/U option or reselects the letter grade.
 Students may not elect the S/U option for Composition 1 or 2, Honors English 1 or 2, Independent Study courses or Graduate courses.

 The S/U grading option enables students who are unsure of their performance in a course, or subject to other constraints, to persist throughout the semester rather than withdraw.
 This can be particularly helpful for students on academic probation, who are able to elect this option.